 • Reusing cardboard boxes and packaging on the vegetable garden – providing compostable material, killing weeds, and creating an environment for lots of earthworms.

 • Using paper responsibly in the Lodge office by recycling paper when printing and double-sided printing as well as upcycling old lever arch folders

-We undertake to continue increasing our recycling rates by 20% over the next 12 months by implementing the below;
+We undertake to continue keeping our landfill waste to a minimum and to encourage guests and staff to recycle everything possible over the next 12 months by implementing the below;;

 • Increase communication efforts with guests prior to and during their stay to remind them to be as low waste as possible